Jenny Agutter: Television and film

-Agutter became known to television audiences for her role in the twice-weekly BBC series The Newcomers.
-(She played Kirsty, the daughter of the new managing director of Eden Brothers, the fictional firm that is at the centre of the series.)
+Agutter became known to television audiences for her role in the twice-weekly BBC series The Newcomers, in which she played Kirsty, the daughter of the new managing director of Eden Brothers, the fictional firm that is at the centre of the series.
 Agutter could appear only during school holidays.
-At this stage of her career, she was listed in credits as “Jennifer”.
-In 1966, she portrayed a ballet pupil in Disney's film Ballerina.
+At this stage of her career, she was listed in credits as "Jennifer".
+In 1966, she portrayed a ballet pupil in the Disney TV film Ballerina.
 In 1968, she was featured in the lavish big-budget 20th Century Fox film musical Star! which featured Julie Andrews as Gertrude Lawrence; Agutter played Lawrence's neglected daughter Pamela.
 Later, she played Roberta in a BBC adaptation of The Railway Children (1968) and in Lionel Jeffries's 1970 film of the book.
 She followed this with a more serious role in the thriller I Start Counting (1969).
 She also won an Emmy as supporting actress for her television role as Fritha in a British television adaptation of The Snow Goose (1971).

-Agutter then moved into adult roles, beginning with Walkabout (1971), in which she played a teenage schoolgirl who is lost with her younger brother in the Australian outback.
+Agutter then moved into more adult roles, beginning with Walkabout (1971), in which she played a teenage schoolgirl who is lost with her younger brother in the Australian outback.
 She auditioned for the role in 1967, but funding problems delayed filming until 1969.
 The delay meant Agutter was sixteen at the time of filming, which allowed the director to include nude scenes.
 Among them was a five-minute skinny-dipping scene, which was cut from the original US release.
 She said at the 2005 Bradford Film Festival at the National Media Museum that she was shocked by the film's explicitness, but remained on good terms with director Nicolas Roeg.